Revenue-Flow Priority

 With Zerocheck

 Same 8 failures.
-Zerocheck surfaces tier-1 first: 'CHECKOUT: 1 failure.
+Zerocheck surfaces blocking critical results first: 'CHECKOUT: 1 failure.
 Investigate immediately.'
-Tier-3 failures shown as informational, not blocking.
+Non-blocking approved failures stay visible without failing the PR status.
 Engineer sees the checkout issue in 30 seconds, fixes before merge.
 Revenue protected.

 How it works